shichao-an/notes/docs/gopl/ch2.md

 Variables can share the same representation but signify very different concepts. [p39]

-A `type` declaration defines a new *named type* that has the same *underlying type* as an existing type. <u>The named type provides a way to separate different and perhaps incompatible uses of the underlying type so that they can’t be mixed unintentionally.</u>
+A `type` declaration defines a new *named type* that has the same *underlying type* as an existing type. <u>The named type provides a way to separate different and perhaps incompatible uses of the underlying type so that they can't be mixed unintentionally.</u>

 ```go
 type name underlying-type
 ```

-Type declarations most often appear at package level, where the named type is visible throughout the package; if the name is exported (it starts with an upper-case letter), it’s accessible from other packages as well.
+Type declarations most often appear at package level, where the named type is visible throughout the package; if the name is exported (it starts with an upper-case letter), it's accessible from other packages as well.

 #### Example of type declarations: temperature scales *